lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 9. [Major] Cause Light Wounds: power of opcodes 4 -> 1.
 This implies it *does* not bypass MGoI.
 10. [Major, Implementation] Sunscorch: change documentation to explicitly mention that a save vs. spell (not vs. breath, as rolled to halve the damage) will avoid blindness.
 Use EE features of damage opcode.
 11. [Major] Regenerate Light Wounds: resist_dispel -> 3.
 Only headers 7 and higher have Display String "Regenerating" -- added missing opcodes.
-12. [Harmless] Obscuring mist: remove spurious 284 opcode with probability 0.
+12. [Minor] Obscuring mist: remove spurious 284 opcode with probability 0. resist dispel -> 2 for 0 and 164 opcodes, as the penalties are from critters being inside the cloud and thus not blocked by mr or dispellable.

 ### Level 2.